Cautions for Plug-n-Fire

 Don't Use an Extension Cord - Never use an extension cord with your kiln.

-- Kilns that pull over 48 amps and some three-phase kilns generally do not have a power cord.
-They need to be directly wired to the power supply.
+- Hardwiring required for high-power kilns: Kilns over 48 amps and some three-phase models do not have power cords and must be wired directly to the power supply.

-- You can directly wire any kiln without voiding the warranty or affecting the MET rating.
-Use 105-degree C wire for direct hookup.
+- Warranty and safety compliance: You can directly wire any kiln without voiding the warranty or affecting the UL499 rating.
+Use 105°C-rated wire for safe installation.

 Keep Kiln Dry & In Protected Space - The kiln must be kept dry.